 Saving Thailand's Forgotten Dogs

-The program provides ongoing care for nearly 400 dogs and puppies living in 7 temples and area near the Myanmar border.
-Over 50 street dogs are also included.
+The program provides ongoing care for 100s of dogs and puppies living in temples, on streets and beaches and at a holding site near the Myanmar border.
 In addition to providing outreach services including feeding, vaccination, and preventive care, the program also responds to cases of sick or injured dogs.
 The number of emergencies often seems endless – from road traffic accidents to cases of infectious disease.
 These dogs receive the medical care they so desperately require, and are cared for at our Healing Centre following medical treatment.
 The program aims to work with local communities, to ultimately help them take better care of animals.

-There are also plans to educate the local community through school lectures, an education program, and encouraging school children to visit the Temples we support with this program.
+There are also plans to educate the local community through school lectures, and encouraging school children to visit the Temples we support with this program.
 This way, we can cultivate compassion from a young age.
-We plan to place posters at the Temples asking locals to ensure dog safety by driving carefully, checking under their cars before driving off, and other suggestions to keep both dogs and visitors safe.
+We have placed posters at the Temples asking locals to ensure dog safety by driving carefully, checking under their cars before driving off, and other suggestions to keep both dogs and visitors safe.